Attention: service-driven people who want to help end homelessness

 The Basics

-mCubbies are each about 4 feet wide, 4 feet tall, and 8 feet deep.
+Sleep Cubbies are each about 4 feet wide, 4 feet tall, and 8 feet long.
 The walls, floors, and ceiling all provide great sound suppression.
-A locking door can only be opened by the client.
-This will be done with a simple and durable RFID wristband, or a reprogramable combination lock.
+A combination lock door can only be opened by the client – but with the ability for a master key to be used by the church or other cubbie provider.
+Reprogramming the code when needed takes just seconds.

 Inside